 The situation created by studies on adaptation in the context of incidental causes provides a productive but complicated test case.
 Listeners are simultaneously provided with two variables.
 On the one hand, they hear a novel talker exhibiting speech deviant from their expectations.
 This has been found in upwards of 80 manuscripts to elicit adaptation (e.g. Norris, McQueen, & Cutler, 2003; Kraljic & Samuel, 2005; Eisner & McQueen, 2006; van Linden & Vroomen, 2007; Liu & Jaeger, 2018; Cummings & Theodore, 2022; Cummings & Theodore, 2023).
 On the other, they hear speech within a specific abnormal context.
 To date, studies have not examined listeners’ ability to overcome this contextual variation in the abstract, outside of talker-specific learning.
 It is well established, however, that listeners do account for contextual variation within one talker’s speech.
 The current investigation hopes to further understanding of the specificity of learning through acknowledging the potential joint contributions of both talker and context on variability in speech.
 To this end, an initial goal is to establish incidental causality as a type of contextual variation that perceptual mechanisms may already be equipped to handle.
 This is achieved through a brief review of findings on compensation for contextual variation, followed by a perception experiment without a learning component (Experiment 1).
 Having established this link, Experiments 2 and 3 then extend prior study within learning.
 Extant findings herein, as well as specific theoretical implications and proposals, will be unpacked after Experiment 1.

+Open science statement

+All experimental materials—including the original video and audio recordings as well as all audiovisual test stimuli for all experiments—lists, and trial-level data are available as part of the OSF repository at XYZ.
+The same holds for the JavaScript code for the experiments, and the R code for analyses and visualizations.
+The latter is made available in the form of a “knittable” R Markdown (REF) document that generates the supplementary information for this article through a single click in a freely available software (R, REF; RStudio, REF).
+Exact replica of all experiments for demonstration purposes are available at XYZ.

 Experiments 1a-c